MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-concept-dialog.md

 ### To start a dialog

 To start a dialog, pass the *dialog ID* you want to start into the dialog context's *begin dialog*, *prompt*, or *replace dialog* method.

-The begin dialog method will push the dialog onto the top of the stack, while the replace dialog method will pop the current dialog off the stack and push the replacing dialog onto the stack.
+* The begin dialog method will push the dialog onto the top of the stack.
+* The replace dialog method will pop the current dialog off the stack and push the replacing dialog onto the stack.
+The replaced dialog is canceled and any information that instance contained is disposed of.

+Use the _options_ parameter to pass information to the new instance of the dialog.
+The options passed into the new dialog can be accessed via the step context's *options* property in any step of the dialog.
+See the [Create advanced conversation flow using branches and loops](bot-builder-dialog-manage-complex-conversation-flow.md) how-to for example code.

 ### To continue a dialog

 To continue a dialog, call the *continue dialog* method.
 The continue method will always continue the topmost dialog on the stack (the active dialog), if there is one.
 If the continued dialog ends, control is passed to the parent context which continues within the same turn.

+Use the step context's *values* property to persist state between turns.
+Any value added to this collection in a previous turn is available in subsequent turns.
+See the [Create advanced conversation flow using branches and loops](bot-builder-dialog-manage-complex-conversation-flow.md) how-to for example code.

 ### To end a dialog